IanHoang/opensearch-benchmark/CREATE_WORKLOAD_GUIDE.md

 --custom-queries="<JSON filepath containing queries>"
 ```

+### Random Sampling
+Some users might want to sample every nth document instead of every document.
+To do this, users can specify a multiple, a value representing every Nth document OSB should grab.

+Users should not specify `--number-of-docs` as this value represents the number of docs the user wants OSB to grab from an index.
+This restricts OSB from sampling the entire pool of documents and insteads has it grab documents from this value.
+For example, if an index has originally 2500 docs but we specify `--number-of-docs index_name:1500` with `--multiple 10`, OSB will only fetch 150 docs total.
+This is because instead of using 2500 docs as the source of documents, it limits itself to use up to 1500 docs.

+Maybe when this feature is used with `--multiple` parameter, it should aim to get that number of docs total.

+This has been tested on one index only but needs to be tested on multiple.

 ### Common Errors
 When adding custom queries, users might experience the following error will occur if the queries do not adhere to JSON schema standards or are not in a list.
 ```